E1k3n/E1k3n.github.io/content/posts/first-post.md

 Currently I am considering if I should accept the offer for admittance to a master in information security at NTNU, take a couple of programming subjects or if I should take a year where I work on projects I’ve set aside during the course of my studies due to not having enough time.
 I have always been fairly set on the fact that I want to pursuit offensive security at some point in my infosec career.
 After I got the environment up and running, I got this blog up and running utilizing github pages and Hugo.
 I am currently starting my journey with “The Web Application Hacker’s Handbook” by Dafydd Stuttard and Marcus Pinto, which is referred to as a great fundament for any web application hacker wanting to get started.

 ## Why this blog now exists (besides my undying love for cybersecurity)
+**XP Boot:** This blog will be my personal training ground for becoming a cybersecurity grandmaster.
 **Accountability:** Let’s be real, did it even happen if I don’t write it down?
 **Digital Time Capsule:**
 **Sharing is (sometimes) caring:** If my ramblings about